 CLASSES AND WORKSHOPS

 Our Ceramics classes take place in the Lower Level of the Byrdcliffe Barn on 485 Upper Byrdcliffe Road, Woodstock, NY.
 The studio is available when classes are not in session (studio is open Monday through Saturday, closed on Sundays).
 The $30-$50 materials fee includes clay glazes and firing of first box of clay.
-Classes for 2017 will be offered with Ceramics in Residence instructor, Rich Conti and other guest teachers.
-Come back soon to check out details for the 2017 Ceramics classes and workshops and register online for any of the many different ceramics educational offerings.
+Classes for 2019 are offered with Ceramics in Residence instructor, Rich Conti and other guest teachers.
+Check out details of the 2019 Ceramics classes and workshops and register online for any of the many different ceramics educational offerings.

-Our jewelry classes at Byrdcliffe offer many techniques, from basic fabricating and finishing to chasing and casting, including wax carving and mold-making.
+Our jewelry and metalwork classes at Byrdcliffe offer many techniques, from basic fabricating and finishing to chasing and casting, including wax carving and mold-making.
 Classes include all levels, because the mix of experienced and beginning students makes for a more creative environment.
-The 2017 jewelry classes at Byrdcliffe will start again in April.
+The 2019 jewelry and metalwork classes at Byrdcliffe will start again in April.

-Come back in February to check out the 2017 Jewelry class schedule and register online for any of the 6-week series.
+Check out the 2019 Jewelry and Metalwork class schedule and sign up online for any of the fabulous new classes or workshops.

 Fiber fanatics — here’s your summer adventure, in a private weaving studio with a glorious Hudson Valley view.
 Beginners and intermediate level weavers welcome.
 Students will weave, sample several different types of warp yarns, work on different types of looms, making varied kinds of weave and playing with color and textured effects.
 Each student will decide on an individual project and, with Bev Nerenberg’s expert guidance, will design the project, calculate the yarn necessary, and take it from warp through finished hand-woven piece.
-The 2016 Byrdcliffe textile classes took place from June to September.
-Look in 2017 for new textiles classes!
+Check out the 2019 Weaving class schedule and sign up for the class!